Eun/DisableMonitor/README.md

 ==============
 Adds the missing feature to disable a monitor on your Mac!

-Easily disable or enable a monitor on your Mac!
+Easily disable, enable or change the resolution of a monitor!

 ![](https://raw.githubusercontent.com/Eun/DisableMonitor/res/screenshot1.png)